-St. Nicholas Tradition in Poland
+St. Nicholas in Poland

-Descending from heaven with an angel helper, St. Nicholas travels on foot, on horseback or in a sleigh pulled by a white horse as he visits homes in the countryside.
+In Poland, St. Nicholas comes as a bishop in bright vestments, carrying a golden crozier that resembles a shepherd's crook, symbolizing—like shepherds with sheep—that the religious tend their flock of people.
+Descending from heaven with an angel helper, St. Nicholas travels on foot, on horseback, or in a sleigh pulled by a white horse as he visits homes in the countryside.

-Nicholas.
-The Starman is a little more like Krampus than jovial and kindly old St. Nick.
-He threatens the children with a birch switch before opening a sack of presents to be passed around.
+In some regions of Poland, most notably Wielkopolska, Poznań, it's the Starman who gives the gifts to the children, not St. Nicholas.
+The Starman is a little more like Krampus than the jovial and kindly old St. Nick.
+He threatens the children with a birch stick (which the children take lightly) before opening a sack of presents to be passed around.

 St. Nicholas-Shaped Cookies